 That sort of pissed me off, so I told him I thought that ambiguity could imply multiple meanings, and it deliberately invited alternative interpretations.
 Rather than defend as his stance the man suddenly grabbed his face and broke into tears.

 The sobbing professor went into a monologue on the shambles his life had fallen into.
 His personal life!
 Worst of all, he said, his deferral had just been denied by Selective Service, so he would soon be drafted.

 He was wearing a pitiful brown suit.
 His thinning beige hair was oiled flat against his scalp.
-My anger over the bad grade turned into disgust from his out-of-control behavior.
+My anger over the bad grade turned into disgust.
 As I remember it, I walked out of his office to keep from telling him what I thought.

 Now, four decades later, I regret my impatience and feel sorry for the poor schlemiel.
 Still, when the offer came at the end of the semester to expand my part-time job to full-time, I took the leap.
 My chief duty was to schlep visiting scholars around Virginia from one university campus to the next in a big black Lincoln.

 Each week, under the auspices of the University Center in Virginia -- a consortium of Virginia colleges and universities -- there was a new scholar in a different field.
 Somebody had to drive them to lectures, dinners, convocations and to hotels throughout the week.
 For one whole semester that was me.

 Naturally, in the crisscrossing of Virginia, the wiseguy driver and the actually wise scholars had a lot of time to talk.
 Some of them kept to themselves, mostly.
 Others were quite chatty, in several cases we got along well and had great talks.